 Total per attempt at etching a Mega Mini: $2.65

-I came to these numbers after 16 attempts.
+Last few attempts I came to these numbers after 16 attempts.
 I priced my materials across America, included shipping, cut many boards, and then averaged the costs to come to that final figure.
 Per attempt, $2.65 was the best I could manage.
 My problem was several fold.
-First, I didn’t know what I was doing.
+First, I didn't know what I was doing.
 I understand this will happen: prototyping is more expensive than production units.
 Second, I picked a mother-of-some-puppies kinda board to etch.
 The traces are most commonly 8mil, so, it took me about 14 attempts to get to the point where I knew how to etch such small traces.
-But attempts 15 and 16 revealed to me a hurdle I simply couldn’t overcome.
+But attempts 15 and 16 revealed to me a hurdle I simply couldn't overcome.
 I had been relying on FedEx-Kinkos and Staples to print my transparencies and I discovered their print size was off.
+Best one (16) I had learned that you can compensate for this in Eagle by changing the "Scale" of your print size, sadly, it only lets you change units to the hundredths place.
+Any thousandths it will round down.
+My MegaMini PCB needed to be around 1.025.
+Of course, this would be rounded to 1.02.
+Suck

 Not going to lie.
 I got depressed.
 I had sunk much time, money, and passion into etching.

 I put the projects on the shelf for awhile.
 I started working on my bot some.
 Then, while I was looking at all the neat little things others made on LMR, I noticed in a remark about OSHPark.
 A while back, I had briefly considered BatchPCB but after I learned the price and tried getting Eagle to produce Gerber files without errors, I gave up.
-But, I was bored and thought I’d look at OSHPark.
+But, I was bored and thought I'd look at OSHPark.
 I was pretty happy to see I could upload Eagle files directly.
-Once I got the board uploaded I got depressed again, it was going to be $10.80–oh, wait, that was for three boards.
+Once I got the board uploaded I got depressed again, it was going to be $10.80--oh, wait, that was for three boards.
 Well, that came to be $3.60 a board.
-Now, that wasn’t so bad.
+Now, that wasn't so bad.
 So I sent off for a trio.

-Two weeks later–these amazing little purple boards came in.
+Two weeks later--these amazing little purple boards came in.

 Costs for OSHPark Board: $3.60